GlaireDaggers/ContentPipe/README.md

   }

-  // Allows your content processor to take an input file path & a metadata object, and write the final content to the given output file path public override void Process(BuildInputFile<Data> inputFile, string outFilePath) {
+  // Allows your content processor to take an input file path & a metadata object, and write the final content to the given output file path public override void Process(BuildInputFile<Data> inputFile, string outFilePath, BuildOptions options) {
     // write your custom file processing logic here
   }